 - Some find it helpful to write in a personal journal, or to write a letter to the perpetrator, whether you decide to mail it or not.

 It is often very difficult to proceed with life as it was after one has experienced sexual assault, especially rape.
-Come to Counseling Services in Administration Building, Room 201, to start your recovery process.
+Come to Counseling and Psychological Services (CAPS) the Student Wellness Center, Room 300B (third floor), to start your recovery process.
 You may also find that your academics are negatively impacted; we also have educational counselors who may help with your educational performance.
-Our personal counselors are available for walk-ins M-F, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm.
-Please call 408-924-5910 for more information.
+Our personal counselors are available for appointments and walk in crisis counseling.
+Please call 408-924-5910 to schedule an appointment or for more information.

 Other Silicon Valley Resources